Overview 2025

 Interaction Design

-Interaction design encompasses UX Design (User Experience) and interface design, a growing field that emphasises the holistic experiences and interactions we have with products, systems, and services.
-For this career path, we recommend focusing your studies on the design of physical objects and digital products.
-You could also incorporate units from business or spatial design for broader understanding of systems and services.
+Encompassing UX Design (User Experience) and interface design, this is a growing field that emphasises the holistic experiences and interactions we have with products, systems, and services to ensure that they are meaningful, accessible and functional.
+Interaction designers create a dialogue between the physical, emotional, and environmental worlds across the entire user journey, from acquisition to use, maintenance, or disposal.
+For this career path, we recommend focusing your studies on the design of physical objects or digital products.

 Digital Product Design

-Digital design is a rapidly expanding area as technology comes to pervade every aspect of our lives from websites to computer programs, apps and games.
+Digital design is a rapidly expanding area as technology is everywhere in our lives, from websites to computer programs, apps, and games.
 Combine digital design with a second major in Games and Creative Technologies to extend knowledge and skills in the development of digital objects.
-Or focus on the growing world of tech-embedded smart products, by combining Digital Design, Object Design, and electives in programming.
+Or, focus on the growing world of tech-embedded smart products, by combining Digital Design, Object Design and electives in programming.

 Exhibition Design

 Exhibition design emphasises visual storytelling through a wide range of techniques.
 This may include the display of objects, engagement with digital information, or crafting spatial experiences.
-Inherently multi-disciplinary in nature, for careers in this area we recommend combining spatial and object design with units from digital and communication design streams to develop a broad design skill set.
+To prepare for a career in this multi-disciplinary area, we suggest combining spatial and object design with digital and communication design units.
+This way, you'll develop a wide range of design skills.

-Your choice of subjects can path your way to diverse career options.
-If you have a specific career outcome in mind, our Course Coordinators can assist you to identify choices that are right for you.
+Your choice of subjects can pave your way to diverse career options.
+If you have a specific career outcome in mind, our Course Coordinators can assist you in identifying the choices that are right for you.

 Postgraduate study